MuhammadFarag/aws-lambda-article-processor/README.md

     - Capitalize the first letter of each word of the author name

-    - Add five to the priority (this channel has higher priority compared to other channels)
+    - Add five to the rating (this channel has higher rating compared to other channels)

 ## Implementation